-The National Flag of The Gambia shall be a flag of the following design:
+The National Flag shall be a flag of the following Design:

 The flag shall measure twenty-seven units across and eighteen units down.
-It shall be divided into horizontal stripes which shall have the following Colours and dimensions from the top to the bottom:

-Red- six units one third
+It shall be divided into horizontal stripes which shall have the following colours and dimensions from the top to the bottom:

-White- one unit
+- Red six units one third

-Blue- four units one third
+- White one unit

-White- one unit
+- Blue- four unit one third

-Green- six units one third.
+- White- one unit

-SCHEDULE 2
+- Green six units one third.

-TRANSITIONAL AND CONSEQUENTIAL PROVISION
+SECOND SCHEDULE: TRANSITIONAL AND CONSEQUENTIAL PROVISIONS